python/typeshed/CONTRIBUTING.md

 ## The contribution process at a glance

 1. Read the [README.md file](README.md).
-2. Set up your environment to be able to run all tests with `runtests.sh`.
+2. Set up your environment to be able to [run all tests](README.md#running-the-tests).
 They should pass.
 3. [Prepare your changes](#preparing-changes):
     * [Contact us](#discussion) before starting significant work.
     * IMPORTANT: For new libraries, [get permission from the library owner first](#adding-a-new-library).
     * Create your stubs [conforming to the coding style](#stub-file-coding-style).
-    * Make sure `runtests.sh` passes cleanly on Mypy, pytype, and flake8.
+    * Make sure your tests pass cleanly on Mypy, pytype, and flake8.
 4. [Submit your changes](#submitting-changes):
     * Open a pull request
     * For new libraries, [include a reference to where you got permission](#adding-a-new-library)